The best hotels in Fergana

 Kokand Palace Boutique Hotel at $280-380/night is the luxury pick with the most character.
 The craftsmanship in the common areas reflects the city's own architectural heritage, and you're 4 minutes walk from the Khan's Palace gardens.
 Don't apologize for spending here.
 This is exactly where the money shows.

-Fergana's best neighborhoods
+Fergana's best hotel regions

 The Fergana Valley spreads across four main cities, each with its own character and price point.
 Start in Fergana city itself if it's your first visit, then branch out to Kokand or Margilan once you know what you're doing.